NiKoss1985/Portfolio_Nico_Rubino/README.md

 # [Project 2: K-means Segmentation](https://github.com/PlayingNumbers/ds_salary_proj)

-import pandas as pd
-import numpy as np
-import matplotlib.pyplot as plt import seaborn as sns from sklearn.preprocessing import StandardScaler from sklearn.cluster import KMeans
+import pandas as pd, import numpy as np, import matplotlib.pyplot as plt, import seaborn as sns, from sklearn.preprocessing import StandardScaler, from sklearn.cluster import KMeans
 %matplotlib inline

 #I import the csv file in pandas in a new df named bankdf